uwindsorcss/csgames-2023-team-a-question/README.md

 # Grading

-Your solutions will be tested with many test cases.
-We will look at algorithm correctness against these test cases as well as time complexity when assessing your solution.
+Your solutions will be tested with many main cases.
+We will look at algorithm correctness against these main cases as well as time complexity when assessing your main.

 # Submitting

 Fork this repository to your personal account, then push your solutions to your fork on the master branch.
 You may use any programming language of your choosing.
-Please save the file that we should run as a file named `solution` (e.g. `solution.py`, `solution.c`).
+Please save the file that we should run as a file named `main` (e.g. `main.py`, `main.c`).

 Next, **create a pull request** to lock in your submission, **explaining how your program works and how to run it**.